hiteshkumawat101/Credit-Card-Fraud-Detection/README.md

 Installation
 pip install pandas numpy matplotlib seaborn scikit-learn xgboost

-The data suggests that certain features have distinct mean values for fraudulent and non-fraudulent transactions.
-These differences can be leveraged by the logistic regression model to predict the likelihood of a transaction being fraudulent.
-Features with larger differences in means between the two classes are likely to be more influential in the model’s predictions.
+The data give idea about certain features have distinct mean values for fraudulent and non-fraudulent transactions.
+These differences can be leveraged by the logistic regression model to predict .